arkivanov/Decompose/docs/component/custom-component-context.md

 ## How to create router with custom ComponentContext

-In order to pass this `AppComponentContext` to other components in an application from the router, make an extension function on the new interface that will create a router using the implementation of `AppComponentContext` for the component factory.
+In order to pass this `AppComponentContext` to other components in an application from the `Router`, make an extension function on the `AppComponentContext` interface.
+This custom extension function will create the `Router` and provide child `AppComponentContext`.

 ```kotlin
 fun <C : Parcelable, T : Any> AppComponentContext.appRouter(